socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

-  The LDAP backend ensures that there are no duplicate internal usernames in Nextcloud, i.e. that it is checking all other activated user backends (including local Nextcloud users).
+  The LDAP backend ensures that there are no duplicate internal usernames in Nextcloud, i.e. that it is checking all other activated user backends (including local cyfrSpaces users).
 On collisions a random number (between 1000 and 9999) will be attached to the retrieved value.
 For example, if "alice" exists, the next username may be "alice_1337".